telerik/kendo-ui-core/docs/controls/charts/how-to/donut-chart-hole-text.md

 ---
-title: Donut Chart - Text in the Center
+title: Place Text in Donut Chart Center
-page_title: Placing Text in the Center of a Donut Chart
+page_title: Place Text in Donut Chart Center | Kendo UI Charts
-description: This article describes how to render text in the center (hole) of a Donut Chart
+description: "Learn how to place some text in the center of a Kendo UI Donut Chart."
+slug: howto_placetextinthecentre_donutcharts
 ---

-# Placing Text in the Center of a Donut Chart
+# Place Text in Donut Chart Center

-We can use the [render event]() to plot [Text]() and other [Shapes]().

-The first problem to solve is locating the center point.
-The [series visual]() provides this information.
+To display some text in the center of a Kendo UI Donut Chart, use the [`render` event](/api/javascript/dataviz/ui/chart#events-render) to plot Text and other Shapes.
+First of all, you must locate the center point.
+The [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) provides this information.

-#### Example - Place Text in a Donut Chart
+The example below demonstrates how to place some text in the center of a Kendo UI Donut Chart.

+###### Example

 ```html
     <div id="chart"></div>